 Cost of a Rooftop Terrace

-Rooftop terraces are a beautiful addition to the home that are becoming ubiquitous!
+Rooftop terraces are becoming ubiquitous as a beautiful addition to the home!
 Whether living downtown or in the middle of the countryside, more and more people are turning their roof into a liveable, vibrant outdoor space.

 For many, and this might include you, the idea of a rooftop terrace is a dream.
 Of course, if you’re hoping to move forward with this renovation project, plenty of planning will need to be done.
 This includes a careful calculation of a budget.